pierandom/separable-resnet/README.md

 # SeparableResNet

-Experimenting *Deep Learning* ideas with *Convolutional Neural Networks* on my laptop.
+Experimenting with *Deep Learning* ideas and *Convolutional Neural Networks* on my laptop.

 ## Network Architecture
 The network architecture employs **skip connections** as in *ResNet* and **depthwise separable** convolutions as in *MobileNet*.